UpdateStar: History

 UpdateStar was founded by Michael Ganss, Frank Alperstaedt, and Olaf Kehrer in 2007, and is based in Berlin.
 The software search engine website itself, however, did not launch until July 2008.
 The company is funded by the founders.

 The current version of the site was released in July 2008.
 This included new software search capabilities with results based on user submitted information for more than 259,000 programs, a new professional services business section, and an UpdateStar freeware client section.

 UpdateStar freeware has grown in popularity with about 50,000 users in 2007 and about 550,000 users in July 2008.

 UpdateStar 4, released in March 2009 introduced an enhanced recognition algorithm and a registry cleaner, which removes remnants of uninstalled software.
 Updates appear almost on a daily basis for a software setup with 60 to 80 programs on a typical PC making it nearly impossible for a PC user to keep up.
 The program is available as freeware as well as the commercial Premium Edition with additional security advice for program, a cleaner for system maintenance and more.

 UpdateStar provides the user with information about software updates available for software on their computer.
 This includes major releases provided by UpdateStar Freeware Edition as well as minor version upgrades and patches included with the Premium Edition.
 Many updates are published because of security reasons and newly included features.
 Either way software updates should be considered important or even critical in case of updates made available by the publishers for security reasons.
 UpdateStar Premium additionally offers security advice allowing for an identification of important software updates.

 UpdateStar Premium includes a tool to clean the Windows Registry from superfluous and faulty software entries which are often the result of incompletely uninstalled software.

 Two million users profit from the UpdateStar service per month (December 2009) and receive updates for their PCs software.
 UpdateStar provides users with program update information for 4.5 million installations - daily.

 UpdateStar released version 5 on Oct 19, 2009 introducing improved version recognition, improved Windows 7 support, new language support for Korean and Lithuanian, and improved translations of Russian, Hungarian, and Romanian.

-Attempts to download software from the UpdateStar site can lead to malware attacks.
+Software on the website is regularly scanned by a range of antivirus scanners using VirusTotal and shows detailed virus scanning reports for each software product.